-Notes: The table reports several test results for publication selection bias and underlying effects beyond such a bias, referring to Equation 3. $\beta_1$ tests for the presence of publication selection bias. $\beta_0$ estimates the average effect of corporate taxes on economic growth after correcting for publication selection bias.
-In columns (1)-(4), the dependent variable is the standardised coefficient of the effect of corporate taxes on economic growth after sevent by using Weighted Least Squares (weights based on the inverse of the variances).
-Column (1) were obtained by using Weighted Least Squares (weights based on the inverse of the variances).
+Notes: The table reports several test results for publication selection bias and underlying effects beyond such a bias, referring to Equation 3. β_1 tests for the presence of publication selection bias. β_0 estimates the average effect of corporate taxes on economic growth after correcting for publication selection bias.
+In columns (1)-(4), the dependent variable is the standardised coefficient of the effect of corporate taxes on economic growth rates.
+All results except for column (1) were obtained by using Weighted Least Squares (weights based on the inverse of the variances).
 Column (1) serves as a comparison and shows the unweighted average (Unw.
 Avg) of the standardised coefficient, tested against zero.
 Column (2) refers to the baseline WLS results according to Equation 3.
 In column (3), we used the median estimates of the 42 underlying primary studies.
 Column (4) refers to instrumental variable estimation (using the inverse of the square root of the degrees of freedom as an instrument for the standard error).
 Column (5) uses the PCC of Equation 2 as the dependent variable.
-Standard errors (clustered at the study level) in parentheses. \p<0.1; \\p<0.05; \\\p<0.01
+Standard errors (clustered at the study level) in parentheses. p<0.1; p<0.05; p<0.01